thisisnashir/HibernateTests/readme.md

 Then we use mappedBy keyword in OneToOne annotation to keep the joined column in answer table hidden.
 But its still there and we can get question from any answer object.

+## OneToMany Mapping

+Here we add many answers to one question.
+We keep the relation unidirectional at first.
+We see if we do not add mappedBy keyword hibernate creates a separate table to handle the queries.

+##ManyToOne Mapping

+Now we made the relation between question and answer bi-directional. we can get one with the other and we used ManyToOne annotation for this.
+We can see a join column is added in answer table and a separate table is still there in database for handling multiple answers for one question.

   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png
   [sql-yog-image-save-screenshot]: ./readmeResources/sql-yog-image-save-screenshot.png